what3words/w3w-python-wrapper/README.md

 # Overview

-The what3words PHP library gives you programmatic access to convert a 3 word address to coordinates (_forward geocoding_), to convert coordinates to a 3 word address (_reverse geocoding_), and to determine the currently support 3 word address languages.
+The what3words Python library gives you programmatic access to convert a 3 word address to coordinates (_forward geocoding_), to convert coordinates to a 3 word address (_reverse geocoding_), and to determine the currently support 3 word address languages.

 ## Authentication